Skip to contents

 Shiny Integration

-mirai may be used as an asynchronous / distributed backend to scale Shiny applications.
+mirai may be used as an asynchronous backend to scale Shiny applications.

 Depending on the options suppled to daemons(), mirai tasks may be distributed across local background processes or multiple networked servers in an efficient and performant manner.

-In the example below, the app remains responsive, with the clock continuing to tick whilst the simulated expensive computation is running.
+In the example below, the app remains responsive, with the clock continuing to tick whilst the simulated expensive computation is running asynchronously in a parallel process.
 Also the button is disabled and the plot greyed out until the computation is complete.

 By wrapping the runApp() call in with(daemons(...), ...) the daemons are set up for the duration of the app, exiting automatically when the app is stopped.